Filing a Lien? Make Sure You Have Documentation to Backup Your Furnishing Dates.

-Fabricated Invoice Date Leads to Invalid Mechanic’s Lien
+As One Creditor Learned, Making Up a Fake Invoice Date Could Lead to Invalid Mechanic’s Lien

 Thinking of changing an invoice date to extend a lien deadline?
 While it may be tempting to alter an invoice, don’t do it!
 As one contractor discovered, a fabricated invoice date may lead to an invalid mechanic’s lien.